garethjmsaunders/code-style-guide/css.md

 Comments SHOULD NOT make their way into production environments.
 Comments are for development not production.

-All CSS SHOULD be minified, stripping out comments, before being deployed.
+All CSS SHOULD be minified and stripped of comments before being deployed.

 ### 4.2 Preprocessor comments